AdobeDocs/experience-manager-65.en/help/sites-developing/spa-walkthrough.md

 ### Interaction with the SPA Editor {#interaction-with-the-spa-editor}

-Using the sample WKND SPA Project application, it is clear how the app behaves and is loaded when published, leveraging content services for JSON content delivery as well as asynchronous loading of resources.
+Using the sample WKND SPA Project application, it is clear how the app behaves and is loaded when published, leveraging content services for JSON content delivery and asynchronous loading of resources.

 Additionally, for the content author, content creation using a SPA editor is seamless within AEM.